OrhanKupusoglu/export-server/README.md

 # Python 2.4 REST API

-In the Python world, to publish a directory's listing over the HTTP interface one does even not need a program.
+In the Python world, to publish a directory's listing over HTTP one does even not need a program.

 Here the contents of the working directory is listed on port 9008, the default port is 8000.